 By Kirk Effinger

-Kirk Effinger is a realtor and Escondido resident.
-He was an opinion columnist for the North County Times and the San Diego Union-Tribune for several years.
+Kirk Effinger is a Realtor and former opinion columnist for the North County Times and San Diego Union-Tribune.

 >> Subscribe to Times of San Diego’s free daily email newsletter!
 Click hereFollow Us: